kitzj/otl-metromerger/README.md

 ## To Do
 - Simplify data file and instructions below
 - Create better solution to display source data.
 Currently, source data downloadable via a hard-coded link (data.csv) to GitHub Pages
-- Start other versions: a School District merger tool, possibly with CT only data layer, or EdBuild national data layer?
+- Create a CT School District merger tool
 - Future redesign to display both indiv and merged data inside info window, perhaps in 2-row table with headings, to unify display and remove redundant labels